keenlabs/Keen-Docs/source/getting_started_guide.rst

 Yup.
 1. We only inserted one event, so that's all we can count.
 This is just a getting started guide.
 Here a couple more simple examples just to show off:

 Now change :ref:`count-metric` to :ref:`average-metric` and add a target_property query string parameter to let the API know which numeric property you want average.
-Here's how you can run an average on the body:price property.
+Here's how you can run an average on the "price" property.

 ---------------
 Average Request